 This spiritual formation opportunity is open to all adults.

 In 2019-20, this group will discuss books exploring interfaith understanding and social awareness.
 All are welcome.

 The Enneagram is an ancient tool that offers each of us a way to discover who we really are and encourages us toward transformation in our relationship with God.
-This fall two groups are forming to explore the Enneagram.
+Two groups currently meet to explore the Enneagram.
 Group II will use the resource The Journey of the Enneagram (a $40 cost).
-Pre-registration is required for Group II.

 Women of a wide range of ages meet monthly in homes to discuss high-interest contemporary fiction and nonfiction.
-In September, we'll discuss Jessica Shattuck's Women in the Castle.
 Come join the lively discussions.